 Developing and maintaining a strong intellectual property portfolio is an important element of our business.
-We have sought, and will continue to seek, patent protection for our SMRT and SBB technology, for improvements to our SMRT and SBB technology, as well as for any of our other technologies where we believe such protection will be advantageous.
+We have sought, and will continue to seek, patent protection for our SMRT and SBB technology, for improvements to our SMRT kit and SBB technology, as well as for any of our other technologies where we believe such protection will be advantageous.

-Our current patent portfolio, including patents exclusively licensed to us, is directed to various technologies, including SMRT nucleic acid sequencing and other methods for analyzing biological samples, ZMW arrays, surface treatments, phospholinked nucleotides and other reagents for use in nucleic acid sequencing, optical short-read nucleic acid sequencing, nucleic acid preparation, and purification components and systems, processes for identifying nucleotides within nucleic acid sequences, and processes for analysis and comparison of nucleic acid sequence data.
-Some of the patents and applications that we own, as well as some of the patents and applications that we have licensed from other parties, are subject to U.S. government march-in rights, whereby the U.S. government may disregard our exclusive patent rights on its own behalf or on behalf of third parties by imposing licenses in certain circumstances, such as if we fail to achieve practical application of the U.S. government funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
+Our current patent portfolio, including patents exclusively licensed to us, is directed to various technologies, including SMRT nucleic acid sequencing and other methods for analyzing biological samples, zero-mode waveguide (ZMW) arrays, surface treatments, phospholinked nucleotides and other reagents for use in nucleic acid sequencing, optical short-read nucleic acid sequencing, nucleic acid preparation, and purification components and systems, processes for identifying nucleotides within nucleic acid sequences, and processes for analysis and comparison of nucleic acid sequence data.
+Some of the patents and applications that we own, as well as some of the patents and applications that we have licensed from other parties, are subject to U.S.

+government march-in rights, whereby the U.S. government may disregard our exclusive patent rights on its own behalf or on behalf of third parties by imposing licenses in certain circumstances, such as if we fail to achieve practical application of the U.S. government funded technology, because action is necessary to alleviate health or safety needs, to meet requirements of federal regulations, or to give preference to U.S. industry.
 In addition, U.S. government funded inventions must be reported to the government and U.S. government funding must be disclosed in any resulting patent applications.

-As of December 31, 2022, we own or hold exclusive licenses to 406 issued U.S. patents, 100 pending U.S. patent applications, 396 granted foreign patents, and 158 pending foreign patent applications, including foreign counterparts of U.S. patent and patent applications.
-The full term of the issued U.S. patents will expire between 2023 and 2041.
+As of December 31, 2023, we own or hold exclusive licenses to 437 issued U.S. patents, 89 pending U.S. patent applications, 6 pending Patent Cooperation Treaty ("PCT") patent applications, 441 issued foreign patents, and 166 pending foreign patent applications.
+The full term of the issued U.S. patents will expire between 2024 and 2041.
 We also have non-exclusive patent licenses with various third parties to supplement our own large and robust patent portfolio.